 No recruiters want candidates to fail.
 They've invested too much in the assessment process.

 An assessment centre for a job with an investment bank, fund management or asset management firm typically lasts one or two days.
-It brings together a group of candidates who undertake a series of exercises and assessments.
+It brings together (in person or virtually) a group of candidates who undertake a series of exercises and assessments.
 These can include group exercises, a presentation, a series of aptitude tests or a case study linked to the job function that you have applied for.

 What are graduate recruiters looking for at an assessment centre?